invalidusernamecalled/wintar/README.md

 #### Edge cases Reviewed:-
 1. File names contain `!` could be mis interpreted leading to a File Not Exist Error.
 Will require escaping `^^^!` which may not be feasible.
-2. FIle names containing special variable names could be mis interpreted.
+2. File names containing special variable names could be mis interpreted.

 >[!WARNING]
 >do not use Drag 'n' Drop generally, especially with multiple items<br>